Shortest path embeddings of graphs on surfaces: Introduction

 \begin{restatable}{theorem}{Tnegative} For any $\varepsilon>0$, with probability tending to $1$ as $g$ goes to infinity, a random hyperbolic metric is not a $O(g^{1/3-\varepsilon})$-\uni.
 In particular, with probability tending to $1$ as $g$ goes to infinity, a random hyperbolic metric is not a universal shortest path metric. \end{restatable}

-Here the probability measure on the space hyperbolic surfaces is proportional to the Weil-Peterson volume, see Section~\ref{S:pants}.
+Here the probability measure on the space hyperbolic surfaces is proportional to the Weil--Petersson volume, see Section~\ref{S:pants}.
 Our proof is an application of deep results on this volume by Mirzakhani~\cite{m-gwpvrh-13} and Guth, Parlier, and Young~\cite{gpy-pdrs-11}.

 For a given graph $G$ and a metric $m$ on $S$, Schaefer~\cite{s-gcnvs-13} defines the \emph{geodesic crossing number} of $G$ as the minimal number of crossings of any drawing of $G$ in $S$ in which edges are represented by geodesics.
 Schaefer asks if this definition is equivalent to the analogous definition with shortest paths instead of geodesics.
 Notice that the examples in Theorems 2 and 3 have nonpositive curvature, hence, combined with the aforementioned result of Y. Colin de Verdi\`ere imply that some graphs have geodesic crossing number zero but \emph{shortest path crossing number} nonzero, answering Schaefer's question.